48Software/CodingChallenge/README.md

 ## Front-end Challenges
 The [Front-end Challenges](questions/FrontEndChallenges.md) file contains the instructions for the the front-end challenges that you are required to complete.

+## Xamarin Challenges
-The front-end challenges are a mixture of code and theory.
+The [Xamarin Challenges](questions/XamarinChallenges.md) are a mixture of code and theory, specifically related to Xamarin Forms.

 ## Impress Us (optional)
 Have you done any recent work on personal projects, or contributed code to any open-source project?